matata233/projectDungeon/README.md

 ## Phase 4: Task 3

 - See UML_Design_Diagram.pdf for UML class diagram (Class dependency excluded)
 - Further refactoring is not required in current design.
+- However, if more random events are added to the game, A new class RandomEvent should be created and all the related methods should be refactored out from GameConsole and GameGUI.
+For example, a new method call addRandomEvent() will be implemented in RandomEvent.
+GameConsole and Game GUI will call this method to generate random event during the game.